 Why is this?
 It's clear that we're missing some significant elements when it comes to weight loss––and the latest research indicates that it all starts with your mindset.

 Change Your Mindset, Change Your Life

 What beliefs do you have about your body and your ideal weight?
 Sometimes, when we have a goal to shed those extra pounds we perceive to be holding us back, we end up telling ourselves a really negative story about our bodies and the foods we “have” to eat, and we wonder endlessly if it will all pay off in the end so we can feel like our healthiest selves.
 No wonder weight loss can be such a struggle.

 Weight loss is almost always a long-term, holistic journey that involves every part of your, body, mind, emotions, and spirit.

 Weight loss is an inside job, and that means that you have to take responsibility for your mental and emotional care just as much as you do your physical care.
 In fact, research indicates that focusing on self-compassion, celebrating even the smallest wins, and concentrating on having a positive body image before you lose the weight are some of the crucial keys to reaching and maintaining your ideal weight.5,6,7

 Of course, you can't forget about the physical side of things, too.
-You probably already know that working out, eating well, getting enough sleep, and drinking plenty of water can aid your weight loss efforts––but did you know that you actually have a secret weapon for weight loss in your gut?
+You probably already know that working out, eating well, getting enough sleep, and drinking plenty of water can aid your weight loss efforts––but did you know that you actually have a secret weapon for healthy weight management?

-Indeed, your gut microbiome is one of your best allies when it comes to maintaining your weight, due to its effects on your hormones, your ability to absorb nutrients, and your energy levels.
-What's more, it's one of the only elements of your body that can have a positive impact on the majority of physical, mental, and emotional factors that affect your weight, making it a critical foundation of any effective weight loss effort.
+Indeed, your gut microbiome is one of your best allies when it comes to weight management, due to how it supports your hormones, your ability to absorb nutrients, and your energy levels.
+What's more, it's one of the only elements of your body that can have a positive, supportive impact on the majority of physical, mental, and emotional factors that affect your weight, making it a critical foundation of any effective weight management effort.